mobi3006/de.cachaca.learn.oauth2/README.md

 This repository simplifies the deployment of the Authorization Code Grant Type (!!! only this one is already prepared out-of-the-box !!!) example in the excellent book [OAuth 2 in Action](https://www.manning.com/books/oauth-2-in-action) by Justin Richer and Antonio Sanso.
 It uses the examples provided at [GitHub](https://github.com/oauthinaction) - this code is integrated into this repository (folder *oauth-in-action-code*).

-> DISCLAIMER: it seems that it currently does not work on MacOS because I used `network_mode=host` is not fully supported (maybe because of the Docker approach on this platform (having a Linux-Image in the background that works on behalf of MacOS Docker CLI).
+> DISCLAIMER: it seems that it currently does not work on MacOS because I used `network_mode=host` is not fully supported (maybe because of the Docker approach on this platform - having a Linux-Image in the background that works on behalf of MacOS Docker CLI).
 Have a look at this discussion: https://github.com/docker/for-mac/issues/1031

 ## Getting Started